formsbyair/Documentation/docs/_posts/2021-07-19-report-purged-documents.md

 As such we've reverted the previous change so the option **Document report, sent daily** will now exclude purged documents.

-We've then added a new option **Document log (including purged), sent once** that will include purged documents, and will only run once unless manually triggered again.
+We've added a new option **Document log (including purged), sent once** that will include purged documents, and only run once unless manually triggered again.